nicolodiamante/chatty/README.md

 ### Get the Shortcut

-To initiate, first download the [Apple Shortcuts][apple-shortcuts-download] app followed by the '[Chatty][sirigpt-shortcut]' shortcut.
+To initiate, first download the [Apple Shortcuts][apple-shortcuts-download] app followed by the [Chatty shortcut][sirigpt-shortcut].
 Feel free to rename the shortcut to a title of your preference.
 However, before you begin using it, ensure that you continue reading for further instructions.

 <br><br>